-Today the U.S. House released its proposed education and labor funding bill for fiscal year 2027 (FY27, which begins September 30).
+On June 4, 2026 the U.S. House Appropriations Committee released the detailed report for its Labor, Health and Human Services, Education, and Related Agencies funding bill for fiscal year 2027 (FY27, which begins September 30).
+The bill passed the subcommittee on Friday, June 5.
 The bill includes good news and some bad news for community college students.

 First, the Good News

-Thanks to the bipartisan advocacy of community college leaders and students this year, the bill protects or provides minor increases to top community college priorities, including:
+Thanks to the bipartisan advocacy of community college leaders and students this year, the bill protects or provides minor increases to top community college priorities, including the following:

 - Pell Grants: $50 increase to the maximum Pell Grant award, to $7,445.
 This spring, community colleges helped earn a record-breaking 41 House Republicans and 141 Democrats publicly supporting Pell Grant funding.
 The bill provides $15 billion to shore up the Pell Grant shortfall.